usnistgov/ElectionGlossary/index.md

 Synonyms: `NIST`

+## <a name="non-manual-mode"></a>non-manual-mode
+An interaction mode that uses assistive technology, for example, a sip-and-puff switch, to allow voters with no use of their hands to operate the voting system.

 ## <a name="non-party-specific-contest"></a>non-party-specific contest
 [Contest](#contest) where eligibility to [vote](#vote) in that contest is independent of [political party](#political-party) affiliation.